djeada/Linux-Notes/notes/grep.md

-## The grep utility>
+## The grep utility
-`grep` looks for lines that match a given pattern in the given files or standard input if no files are specified. `grep`'s default behavior is to print out the lines that match the search pattern.
+The command `grep` looks for lines that match a given pattern in the given files or standard input if no files are specified. `Grep`'s default behavior is to print out the lines that match the search pattern.

 To print all lines containing the word `key` in a file named file_name.txt, use: